 Students at UC’s regional campuses and centres have the benefit of a blended model of study that combines face-to-face courses tailored to local needs together with FLO courses.
 If you are enrolled through the regional campus model, you will also have access to UC support services including the distance library service.

 The Nelson Centre offers the Bachelor of Teaching and Learning (Primary) degree using a blended model.
 Primary students attend Professional Inquiry classes one to two days per week, with the remainder of coursework completed by FLO.
-Professional practice can usually be undertaken locally, though travel may be required in some cases to ensure alignment with Education Council of Aotearoa New Zealand (EDUCANZ) accreditation standards and requirements.
+Professional practice can usually be undertaken locally, though travel may be required in some cases.

 The Nelson Centre is co-located with the Nelson Marlborough Institute of Technology (NMIT).
 Students have access to the NMIT well-being and learning support services, the library facilities, and computer networks.